“Co-facilitated a graphic design workshop at ISG Tunis — captured, involved, and trained students who left with solid visual identities.”

 Capable Actors, Not Informed Listeners

-The final measure of any training is not what participants know when they leave the room — it is what they do in the week after.
+The final measure of any training is not what participants know when they leave the room.
+It is what they do in the week after.
 Every session I design ends with a clear answer to: 'What will you do differently tomorrow?'
 I work in the non-formal education tradition, where learning is participatory, values-based, and connected to real-world action.
 Participants leave as advocates, facilitators, and change-makers.

 "Information without action is trivia.
 Training should change behavior."